Brody Jenner & Kaitlynn Carter’s ‘Threesome’ Bragging Doesn’t Go Down Well With Fans After Miley Cyrus Makeout

 Brody Jenner and his ex, Kaitlynn Carter, are now front page news thanks to singer Miley Cyrus: the 26-year-old’s recent split from husband Liam Hemsworth came complete with images of the singer making out with Brody’s ex-wife in Italy.
 The SHE IS COMING songstress now sees her name fronting media outlets alongside blogger Kaitlynn, but there’s a fresh headline.

 As Daily Mail reports today, a newly-revealed interview from Kaitlynn and Brody has shown the world how this couple rolled.
-The 2015-dated details came spilled on Brody’s MTV show Sex With Brody.
+The details spilled on Brody’s MTV show, Sex With Brody, back in 2015.
 The newspaper quoted the 35-year-old.

 “We have the best sex together.
 We also switch it up and do fun things as well.
 We’re not opposed to having somebody else join in on our sexcapades.
-It’s funny, because a lot of people are always nervous to bring up that subject: “Hey, what about having a threesome?”
+It’s funny, because a lot of people are always nervous to bring up that subject: ‘Hey, what about having a threesome?’
 I truly believe that a lot more people are a lot more receptive than you think.”

-Old news this may be, but Kaitlynn’s dealings with Miley now render this former couple’s reveal as a major talking point.
-Viewers to The Daily Mail‘s report quickly took to the comments section, although their words seemed to suggest disapproval.
+Old news this may be, but Kaitlynn’s dealings with Miley now make this former couple’s reveal a major talking point.
+Viewers to Daily Mail‘s report quickly took to the comments section, although their words seemed to suggest disapproval.

 “What is wrong with these people?” a user asked with 484 others agreeing.